iamkirankumaryadav/Library/Data Science/Supervised Learning/Regression/Regression Metrics.md

 ![MSE](Image/MSE.jpg)

 - Sum of the squared difference between actual and predicted values.
-- More sensitive towards outliers, hence affected by outliers.
+- More sensitive towards outliers, hence affected/impacted by outliers.
 - MSE is not good for larger errors.
 It changes the units/scale of the predicted values.
+- MSE is expressed as squared units instead of natural data units.
+- Squaring the difference removes negative MSE, the value is usually always positive.
 - A lower MSE indicates that the model is making more accurate predictions.

 ![MSE Scikit Learn](Image/MSESK.png)